safar1212/Math-magician/README.md

 ## Welcome! 👋

 > This website is build using React.
-This website contains a calculator which anyone could use for required purposes 😋
+This website contains a calculator which anyone could use for required purposes.
+Moreover, it also has three pages, and have been build as SPA. 😋

 <!-- ScreenShot 1                                      |
 :------------------------------------------------:|